Our Curriculum at Manor Wood Primary School

 The National Curriculum sets out the minimum content.
-However, at Manor Wood Primary School, we work hard to ensure that our children have the opportunity to learn lots of additional skills and to develop their knowledge and understanding fully.
+However, at Manor Wood Primary School, we work hard to ensure that our children have the opportunity to learn a wealth of additional skills and to develop their knowledge and understanding fully.
 For example:

 Although the National Curriculum is in place and we are required to follow the programmes of study, we can interpret it in such a way that it meets the needs and interests of our children.
-Our curriculum is delivered using an annual cycle and is taught by class teachers with the exception of art and music.
+Our curriculum is delivered using an annual cycle and is taught by class teachers with the exception of art.